 There are other recipes that are more suited to feeding cats with this condition.
 However, the nutritional needs of these cats must be discussed on an individual patient basis.
 The reader can reach me via email to request a phone consultation if they wish to discuss an appropriate diet for a CKD patient.

-All consultations are conducted via the phone (or Skype) only after the patient's medical records, including lab work, have been provided for my review.
+All consultations are conducted via the phone (or Skype) only after the patient's medical records, including lab work and your veterinarian's physical exam notes, have been provided for my review.
 General CKD medical management to prolong the length and quality of life, in addition to appropriate dietary issues, is discussed during the consultation.
+Homemade diets, as well as commercial options, are covered.
 My CKD consultations take up approximately 2 hours of phone time since there is a lot to discuss if optimal CKD medical and nutritional management is desired.

 Again, as noted above, I do not see diets that are loaded up with potatoes, pumpkin, squash, rice, etc., as being healthy diets for any cat - including CKD patients.

 Here is a video that my friend, Anne Jablonski of catnutrition.org fame, put together.
 Please note that Anne uses a plate that creates a very coarse grind whereas I prefer a more finely ground product.
 Anne has never had any problems with her cats eating larger bone pieces but I have.
 You will see that her grinding process goes much faster with the plate that she uses.

 See Anne's Pictorial here.

 I prepare food for my cats in two basic ways - depending on if I am using pre-ground rabbit or whole chicken/turkey thighs from Whole Foods Market: